Oyster: Dishes

 Oysters can be eaten on the half shell, raw, smoked, boiled, baked, fried, roasted, stewed, canned, pickled, steamed, or broiled, or used in a variety of drinks.
 Eating can be as simple as opening the shell and eating the contents, including juice.
 Butter and salt are often added.
 Poached oysters can be served on toast with a cream roux.
 In the case of Oysters Rockefeller, preparation can be very elaborate.
 They are sometimes served on edible seaweed, such as brown algae.

 Care should be taken when consuming oysters.
 They may be eaten raw, with no dressing or with lemon juice, vinegar (most commonly shallot vinegar), or cocktail sauce.
 Upscale restaurants pair raw oysters with mignonette sauce, which consists primarily of fresh chopped shallot, mixed peppercorn, dry white wine and lemon juice or sherry vinegar.
-Like fine wine, raw oysters have complex flavors that vary greatly among varieties and regions: salty, briny, buttery, metallic or fruity.
-The texture is soft and fleshy, but crisp on the palate.
-North American varieties include Kumamoto and Yaquina Bay from Oregon, Duxbury and Wellfleet from Massachusetts, Malpeque from Prince Edward Island, Canada, Blue Point from Long Island, New York, Pemaquid from Maine, Rappahannock River from Virginia, Chesapeake from Maryland and Cape May from New Jersey.
-Variations in water salinity, alkalinity, and mineral and nutritional content influence their flavor.
+Raw oysters have complex flavors that vary among varieties and regions: salty, briny, buttery, metallic or fruity.
+The texture is soft and fleshy.
+North American varieties include Kumamoto and Yaquina Bay from Oregon, Duxbury and Wellfleet from Massachusetts, Malpeque from Prince Edward Island, Canada, Blue Point from Long Island, New York, Pemaquid from Maine, Rappahannock River and James River from Virginia, Chesapeake from Maryland and Cape May from New Jersey.
+In Connecticut they are frequently fished in Niantic whose municipal symbol is a scallop shell in reference to its strong seafood culture.
+Variations in water salinity, alkalinity, and mineral and nutritional content influence their flavour.